Annual Meeting & Conference

 Click Community Service for details about donating items to the auction and volunteering on Wednesday, June 1 at local schools.

 Is this your first NEACAC Annual Meeting & Conference or are you new to the admission or counseling field?
 If so, join Newcomers to connect with peer mentors and other first-time attendees to learn how to make the most of your first AMC!

 We will kick off your experience with a welcome session and have activities planned throughout the conference.
 Click to learn more about the Newcomers Program.

 You don’t want to miss BINGO, Boston, or the celebrations for NEACAC’s 50th Anniversary!
 Click Entertainment for details on all the fun.

 Exhibitor & Sponsorship Information

-The AMC External Relations Committee has been working with sponsors on various opportunities.
-Would you like to be a sponsor of the 2013 AMC?
+The Sponsorship Committee has been working with sponsors on various opportunities.
+Would you like to be a sponsor of the 2016 AMC?
 Would you like to exhibit on the day of the conference with the highest attendance?
-Would you like to advertise in the 2013 AMC Program Booklet?
-If so, please click EXHIBITOR & SPONSORSHIP for additional information.
+Would you like to advertise in the 2016 AMC Program Booklet and Mobile App?
+If so, please click Exhibitor & Sponsorship for additional information.

 Fore!
 From the new Golf Tournament to the Annual School Spirit 5k, the Recreation Committee will keep you active and burning calories throughout your time at Northeastern University.
 Click Recreation for all of the options.

 Joyce E. Smith, Chief Executive Officer of the National Association for College Admission Counseling